egumasa/engagement-annotation-project/docs/5_supplementary_tags/index.md

 # Step 5—Annotatiting Supplementary moves in Engagement resource analysis

-The following tags essentially supplement the discourse moves (Step 2-4), so that the entire annotation provide more valuable information about the rhetorical moves as well as help us better identify the engagement resources.
+In order to fully account for the rhetorical moves that the writers employ, we will supplement the `engagement` resource analysis with additional set of supplementary tags.
+These tags are particularly informed by the notion of `metadiscourse` (e.g., Hyland, 2005), which attempts to capture writer's "self-refletive expressions used to negotiate interactional meanings in a text" (Hyland, 2005, p.
+37).
+Importantly, `metadiscourse` (Hyland, 2005) and `engagement` (Martin & White, 2005) shares some important conceptual underpinnings and considered complementary approaches to each other.
+These theoretical frameworks, particularly inspired by Systemic Functional Lingusitics (Halliday), underscores functions of language which relates to "maintainance of interpersonal relations" and "organization of discourse segments".
+The supplementary tags defined below are ways to uncover the writer's stragety to organize the discourse in their writings.

 The supplementary tags are broadly categorized into two categories:

 1. Reference to materials that are either internal or external to its own text
 2. Conjunctive relations

 These categories are described in turn below.

 ## 1. Reference to information internal or external to the writing

-- This category of tags aims to identify what elements in the discourse refers to any internal/external materials.
+The first category aims to identify the elements of discourse which refers to any internal/external materials.
+For our purpose, these tags go hand-in-hand with engagement moves such as `ATTRIBUTE` and `ENDORSE`, allowing us to identify whether the writer makes explicit references to the "sources" of their argument.

 - `Citations` and `Sources` are two category that pertains to how `EXTERNAL` materials are referenced in the discourse.
 - `ENDOPHORIC` pertains to how the writer refers to the other part of its own writing.